Generalized DP-Colorings of Graphs: Introduction and main results

-For the ordinary DP-chromatic number (i.e. for $\cP=\cO$), Corollary~\ref{corol:gallai}(a) was proved by Bernshteyn, Kostochka, and Pron \cite{BernsteynKoPro17}; they proved ideed Theorem~\ref{theorem:lowvertexA1} for $\cP=\cO$.
-Since $\CR(\cO)=\langle K_2 \rangle$ and $d(\cP)=1$, the only type of blocks that can occur in this case are complete graphs and cycles.
-As noticed by Bernshteyn, Kostochka, and Pron \cite{BernsteynKoPro17} we have $\dcn(C_n)=3$ even in the case when $\mdo{n}{0}{2}$.
+For the ordinary DP-chromatic number (i.e. for $\cP=\cO$), Corollary~\ref{corol:gallai}(a) was proved by Bernshteyn, Kostochka, and Pron \cite{BernsteynKoPro17}; they indeed proved Theorem~\ref{theorem:lowvertexA1} for $\cP=\cO$.
+Since $\CR(\cO)=\langle K_2 \rangle$ and $d(\cP)=1$, the only type of blocks that can occur in this case are bricks.
+As noticed by Bernshteyn, Kostochka, and Pron \cite{BernsteynKoPro17}, for $t,n\in \nat$ with $n\geq 3$, we have $\dcn(tC_n)=2t+1$ even in the case when $\mdo{n}{0}{2}$.